Country Captain Chicken Curry (कंट्री कैप्टन चिकन करी) : A Wonderful Fusion of Spices and History

 3. Use ghee instead of vegetable oil if you can find it for extra authenticity.

-4. Add a chopped green chilli with the onions if you like it spicier.
+4. Add a chopped green chili with the onions if you like it spicier.

 Q: What’s the deal with the name “Country Captain”?